pingcap/dm/tests/README.md

     > If want to run one integration test case only, just pass the CASE parameter, such as `make integration_test CASE=sharding`.

     > The online ddl test using pt-osc doesn't work if the upstream MySQL has different connect port and bind port (often caused by port forwarding via NAT).
-In this case you must specific the real ip and port of MySQL.
-Othersise you can skip online ddl test by `export ONLINE_DDL_ENABLE=false`.
+In this case, you must specify the real IP and port of MySQL.
+Otherwise you can skip online ddl test by `export ONLINE_DDL_ENABLE=false`.

 4. After executing the tests, run `make coverage` to get a coverage report at `/tmp/dm_test/all_cov.html`.